 - Variety of currency pairs – British Pounds, U.S. Dollars, and Euros form the backbone of the foreign currency exchange market.
 Nonetheless, there are 180 different currencies in the world.
 If you want to branch out beyond the usual suspects, find a broker that will facilitate trading with a wider variety of currencies and currency pairs.

-If you use high leverage to trade a contract for difference and it goes up in value, you’ll make a much bigger profit than you would if you only put up your own money.
+If you trade a contract for difference and it goes up in value, you’ll make a much bigger profit than you would if you only put up your own money.

 You only need to commit a relatively small amount of money to make a potentially significant trade.
 By multiplying the size of your trade manyfold, you have a chance to make big money with just a couple hundred pounds…or less.

-The money lent to you by high leverage forex brokers comes completely interest-free.
+The money lent to you comes completely interest-free.
 Go back to that £1,000 deposit/£100,000 trade scenario.
 Unless you’ve got a wealthy relative who can easily part with £99,000, you won’t find a better deal anywhere.

-If you use high leverage forex brokers to trade a contract for difference and it goes down in value, you’ll lose a lot more money than you would if you only put up your money.
+If you trade a contract for difference and it goes down in value, you’ll lose a lot more money than you would if you only put up your money.

 An investor who understands the big risks associated with leveraged trading and knows how to manage that risk.

 You should base that on the amount of experience you have trading forex.
 If you’re just starting out, consider a more conservative approach, maybe 2x or 3x times the size of your trade.
-If you’re an experienced expert who’s well equipped financially and emotionally to handle risk, than you can shoot the moon and trade up to 100x or higher with high leverage forex brokers.
+If you’re an experienced expert who’s well equipped financially and emotionally to handle risk, than you can shoot the moon and trade up to 100x or higher.

 Set stop-loss orders for every trade.
 That way if things go sour, you can get out quickly and avoid a painfully large loss.